 *infomercial presenter voice*

-Is it possible to be green when you’re not rich?
+Is it possible to be green if you’re not rolling in money?

 Do eco-friendly AND budget-friendly products really exist?